Shearwater's Perdix Air Integrated Dive Computer Review

-What’s the difference between the Perdix and the Perdix AI?
+What are the differences between the Perdix and the Perdix AI?

 Shearwater released their first air integrated dive computer, the Perdix AI late in 2016.
 This replaced the previous Perdix model.
 There are only a few small differences between the previous Perdix dive computer and the new Perdix AI.

-The Perdix is still available to buy online, and as a second hand dive computer.
+The Perdix is still available to buy brand new online, or as second hand.
 It doesn't have the firmware for air integration so it's not something that can be retro-fitted or upgraded later on.

 Perdix AI Dive Computer - All the Bells and Whistles